centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-central.md

 <Tabs groupId="sync">
 <TabItem value="Online License" label="Online License">

-1. Install the Centreon Plugin package on a poller or directly on the central server if it monitors itself:
+1. Install the Centreon package on a poller or directly on the central server if it monitors itself:

 ```bash
 yum install centreon-plugin-Applications-Monitoring-Centreon-Central centreon-plugin-Operatingsystems-Linux-Snmp
 ```

-2. On the Centreon Web interface, install the **Centreon Central** Centreon Plugin Pack on the **Configuration > Plugin Packs** page.
+2. On the Centreon Web interface, install the **Centreon Central** Centreon Monitoring Connector on the **Configuration > Monitoring Connectors Manager** page.

 </TabItem>

 <TabItem value="Offline License" label="Offline License">

-1. Install the Centreon Plugin package on a poller or directly on the central server if it monitors itself:
+1. Install the Centreon package on a poller or directly on the central server if it monitors itself:

 ```bash
 yum install centreon-plugin-Applications-Monitoring-Centreon-Central centreon-plugin-Operatingsystems-Linux-Snmp
 ```

-2. Install the **Centreon Central** Centreon Plugin Pack RPM on the Centreon Central server:
+2. Install the **Centreon Central** Centreon Monitoring Connector RPM on the Centreon Central server:

 ```bash
 yum install centreon-pack-applications-monitoring-centreon-central
 ```

-3. On the Centreon Web interface, install the **Centreon Central** Centreon Plugin Pack on the **Configuration > Plugin Packs** page.
+3. On the Centreon Web interface, install the **Centreon Central** Centreon Monitoring Connector on the **Configuration > Monitoring Connectors Manager** page.

 </TabItem>